 All disputes utilizing the dispute resolution procedures described in Sections 17.1 and 17.2 shall be documented in writing by each party and shall state the specifics of each alleged dispute and all actions taken.
 The Parties shall act in good faith to resolve all disputes.
 At all levels described in this Section, the efforts to resolve a dispute shall be undertaken by conference between the Parties’ respective representatives, either by face-to-face meeting or by telephone.

 Notwithstanding any other provision of this Agreement, each party’s right, to the extent applicable, to seek injunctive relief as specified in this Agreement shall not be subject to this dispute resolution procedure.
-Consortium’s right to terminate this Agreement shall not be subject to this dispute resolution procedure.
+Consortium’s right to terminate this Agreement pursuant to Section 18.5 (Termination for Convenience) shall not be subject to this dispute resolution procedure.
 Contractor may contest, in good faith, any such termination in accordance with its rights and remedies provided under this Agreement and/or its rights and remedies as provided by law or at equity.

 Termination.